Advik007/Luna_Iter/README.md

 ## Conclusion
-With the help of this system and Arduino's electronics, we would simplify life and make it convient during the astronaut's period in the Pod!
+With the help of this system and Arduino's electronics, we would simplify life and make it convenient during the astronaut's period in the Pod!